infrae/moai/README.txt

 Configuration is done in the settings.ini file.
 The default settings file uses the Paste#urlmap application to map wsgi applications to a url.

-In the `composite:main` section is a line:
+In the `composite:main` section there is a line:

 /oai = moai_example